 The men’s and women’s REI XeroDry GTX Jacket is a moderately breathable, three-season rain shell for dayhiking, backpacking, and similar outdoor activities—as long as you generally avoid severe weather—at a very good price.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a men’s or women’s REI XeroDry GTX Jacket at rei.com, including men’s tall and women’s plus sizes.
+You can support my work on this blog by clicking this link to purchase a men’s or women’s REI XeroDry GTX Jacket at rei.com, including men’s tall and women’s plus sizes.

 Was this review helpful?
 If so, would you like to support my work by clicking here to leave a tip for The Big Outside?
 Thank you.